Skip to content

 TopicsAny topic you can imagine6 fixed categories

-QuestionsInfinite, at easy/medium/hard difficultyUser-submitted, fixed pool
+QuestionsInfinite, at easy, medium, hardUser-submitted, fixed pool of 50M+

 Duel format18 questions across 6 varied topicsTurn-based with wheel spin

-RankingELO system (Iron → Phoenix 2400+)Crown collection
+RankingELO system (Iron to Phoenix 2400+)Crown collection

 Practice mode9-question solo sessions with SRSNone